FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 - A text-based language's syntax will permit specific combinations of letter, numbers, and symbols

 ---
-class: center, middle

-### What is Syntax?
+# What is Syntax?

-When we talk about programming, we will use specific adjectives to describe the programs we are talking about.
+When we talk about programming, we will use specific words to describe the programs we are talking about.

 Here are a few examples: